google/android-key-attestation/README.md

 This library uses the [Bouncy Castle ASN.1][1] parser to extract information from an Android attestation data structure to verify that a key pair has been generated in a hardware-protected environment of an Android device.
-It is maintained in tandem with Android's key attestation capabilities and is meant for production use.
+It is sample code only, and not intended for production use.

 This repository contains a [server](src/main/java/com/android/example/) sample code that shows how to validate an Android attestation certificate chain